krishna-gramener/viva-evaluation-github-actions/README.md

 ### Prerequisites

-1. An OpenAI API key with access to GPT-4
+1. An API key for aipipe.org (compatible with OpenAI API format)
 2. A GitHub repository with the code you want to evaluate

 ### Installation

-1. Create a GitHub Secret named `OPENAI_API_KEY` with your OpenAI API key
+1. Create a GitHub Secret named `OPENAI_API_KEY` with your aipipe.org API key
 2. Create a workflow file in your repository at `.github/workflows/evaluate-code.yml`

 ## Usage